 Reasoning based on the Chernoff bound goes a long way in explaining the recent subprime mortgage collapse.
-A bit of standard vocabulary about the mortgage market is needed:

-- A loan is money lent to a borrower.
+A bit of standard vocabulary about the mortgage market is needed: - A loan is money lent to a borrower.
 If the borrower does not pay on the loan, the loan is said to be in default, and collateral is seized.
 In the case of mortgage loans, the borrower's home is used as collateral. - A bond is a collection of loans, packaged into one entity.
 A bond can be divided into tranches, in some ordering, which tell us how to assign losses from defaults.
 Suppose a bond contains 1000 loans, and is divided into 10 tranches of 100 bonds each.
 Then, all the defaults must fill up the lowest tranche before the affect others.
 For example, suppose 150 defaults happened.
 Then, the first 100 defaults would occur in tranche 1, and the next 50 defaults would happen in tranche 2. - The lowest tranche of a bond is called the mezzanine tranche. - We can make a "super bond" of tranches called a collateralized debt obligation (CDO) by collecting mezzanine tranches from different bonds.
-This super bond can then be itself separated into tranches, which are again ordered to indicate how to assign losses. - (a) Suppose that 1000 loans make up a bond, and the fail rate is 5% in a year.
+This super bond can then be itself separated into tranches, which are again ordered to indicate how to assign losses. (a) Suppose that 1000 loans make up a bond, and the fail rate is 5% in a year.
 Assuming mutual independence, give an upper bound for the probability that there are one or more failures in the second-worst tranche.
-What is the probability that there are failures in the best Tranche? - (b) Now, do not assume that the loans are independent.
+What is the probability that there are failures in the best tranche? (b) Now, do not assume that the loans are independent.
 Give an upper bound for the probability that there are one or more failures in the second tranche.
 What is an upper bound for the probability that the entire bond defaults?
 Show that it is a tight bound.
-Hint: Use Markov's theorem.

-- (c) Given this setup (and assuming mutual independence between the loans), what is the expected failure rate in the mezzanine tranche? - (d) We take the mezzanine tranches from 100 bonds and create a CDO.
-What is the expected number of underlying failures to hit the CDO? - (e) We divide this CDO into 10 tranches of 1000 bonds each.
+Hint: Use Markov's theorem. (c) Given this setup (and assuming mutual independence between the loans), what is the expected failure rate in the mezzanine tranche? (d) We take the mezzanine tranches from 100 bonds and create a CDO.
+What is the expected number of underlying failures to hit the CDO? (e) We divide this CDO into 10 tranches of 1000 bonds each.
 Assuming mutual independence, give an upper bound on the probability of one or more failures in the best tranche.
-The third tranche? - (f) Repeat the previous question without the assumption of mutual independence.
+The third tranche? (f) Repeat the previous question without the assumption of mutual independence.
+Homework Problems Problem 20.34.

+We have two coins: one is a fair coin, but the other produces heads with probability 3/4.
+One of the two coins is picked, and this coin is tossed n times.
+Use the Chernoff Bound to determine the smallest n which allows determination of which coin was picked with 95% confidence.
+Problem 20.35.

 An infinite version of Murphy's Law is that if an infinite number of mutually independent events are expected to happen, then the probability that only finitely many happen is 0.
-This is known as the first Borel-Cantelli Lemma.

-(a) Let A_0, A_1, \ldots be any infinite sequence of mutually independent events such that

-$$\sum{n \in \mathbb{N}} \Pr[A_n] = \infty. \tag{19.28}$$

-Prove that $Pr[no A_n occurs] = 0$.

-Hint: B_k the event that no A_n with $n \leq k$ occurs.
-So the event that no A_n occurs is
+This is known as the first Borel-Cantelli Lemma. (a) Let A_0, A_1, \ldots be any infinite sequence of mutually independent events such that $$\sum{n \in \mathbb{N}} \Pr[A_n] = \infty.$$ (20.29) Prove that $\Pr[\text{no } A_n \text{ occurs}] = 0.$ Hint: B_k the event that no A_n with $n \le k$ occurs.
+So the event that no A_n occurs is $$B::=\bigcap{k\in\mathbb{N}}B_k.$$ Apply Murphy's Law, Theorem 20.6.4, to B_k .

-$$B ::= \bigcap{k \in \mathbb{N}} B_k.$$

-Apply Murphy's Law, Theorem 19.7.4, to B_k .